Here’s the One Thing You Need to Know Before You Start Blasting Your Humidifier

 The whole house system is the most expensive option and requires a cold water connection and space for the humidifier unit.
 With a whole house humidifier, you control humidity levels with a device called a humidistat (yeah, like a thermostat) — this method has the greatest humidification capacity and provides the most consistency overall.

-What to Do If Humidity Levels Are Too High
+What to Do if Humidity Levels Are Too High

 If a home does not have the proper mechanical and natural ventilation, excess water vapor from the air can travel through walls and ceilings, causing wet insulation, peeling paint, mold on walls, and rot in woodwork.
 Try these steps to lower humidity in your home.